The humanist contribution

 Across the 20th century, Humanists UK ran secular housing associations, adoption agencies, and counselling services and funded international aid projects.
 These services were gradually taken over by the state as progressive ideals gained ground, and once they became almost universally accepted as positive features of society, humanists saw no need to run their own independent services.
 In the 21st century, Humanists UK has continued to create new services, such as non-religious pastoral support and apostate support programmes, to once again address unmet needs in wider society.

-Question: How important is it that we put our beliefs into practice in our lives?
+Question: How important is it that we turn our words and beliefs into action?

 © Humanists UK